-If you do not have a high school diploma, the University of California will accept the Certificate of Proficiency awarded by the State Board of Education upon successful completion of the High School Proficiency Examination.
-The University of California will also accept proficiency examinations from other states and the General Education Development (GED) Certificate in place of a diploma.
+If you do not have a high school diploma, UC will accept the Certificate of Proficiency awarded by the State Board of Education upon successful completion of the High School Proficiency Examination.
+UC will also accept proficiency examinations from other states and the General Education Development (GED) Certificate in place of a diploma.
 However, you must still meet the Subject, Scholarship, and Examination Requirements.